Lagan Valley (Northern Ireland Parliament constituency): Boundaries and Boundary Changes

 Before 1969, the area formed part of the Northern Ireland Parliament constituencies of Mid Down and Iveagh.

 Lagan Valley was created by the Electoral Law Act (Northern Ireland) 1968 as a division of County Down.
 It was located to the south of Belfast.
-The seat included Hillsborough, Drumbo and Carryduff as well as the sprawling rural area of Ballymacbrennan, which are split between the Lagan Valley and South Belfast and Mid Down constituencies.
+The seat included Hillsborough, Drumbo and Carryduff as well as the sprawling rural area of Ballymacbrennan, which are split between the Lagan Valley and Belfast South and Mid Down constituencies.

 The constituency sent one MP to the House of Commons of Northern Ireland at the 1969 Northern Ireland general election.
 The Parliament was prorogued on 30 March 1972, under the terms of the Northern Ireland (Temporary Provisions) Act 1972.
 It was formally abolished in 1973 when the Northern Ireland Constitution Act 1973 received Royal Assent on 18 July 1973.

 The Parliamentary representative of the division was elected using the first-past-the-post system.